Investment Industry Regulatory Organization of Canada: History

-Management

-Andrew J. Kriegler was appointed president and chief executive officer of IIROC on November 1, 2014.
-Before joining IIROC, Kriegler was deputy superintendent at Canada's banking regulator, the Office of the Superintendent of Financial Institutions, or OSFI, where he was responsible for supervising hundreds of federally regulated financial institutions.

-Kriegler succeeds Susan Wolburgh Jenah, who headed IIROC's predecessor, the Investment Dealers Association of Canada (IDA) before becoming IIROC's first president and CEO in 2008.
-At the IDA, she had taken over the post from Joe Oliver, who was alter elected as a Member of Parliament and went on to serve as federal Minister of Finance.
+In January 2023, IIROC merged with the MFDA to form the CIRO, a new single regulator for all investment firms and advisors in Canada.

 Operations

-IIROC operates under Recognition Orders from the Canadian Securities Administrators (CSA), which is the umbrella for Canada's provincial and territorial securities regulators.
-IIROC is subject to CSA oversight and regular operational reviews.
+IIROC operated under Recognition Orders from the Canadian Securities Administrators (CSA), which is the umbrella for Canada's provincial and territorial securities regulators.
+IIROC was subject to CSA oversight and regular operational reviews.

 Regulatory failures

 Loss of unencrypted private investor data

 The CSA (Canadian Securities Administrators) investigated IIROC for the loss of personal financial data of thousands of brokerage clients after IIROC announced that it lost a mobile device containing the information.
 The device had not been encrypted, which is in violation of IIROC policy.
 The case reviewed IIROC's current policies, controls and procedures around information security.

 More than 50,000 Canadian brokerage clients, from 32 investment firms, had personal financial information on the device.
 At least one source has called the incident a cover up.